mzyui/weavetui/weavetui_derive/README.md

 ## 📚 Usage

 Apply the `#[component]` attribute to your struct definitions.
-The macro will automatically generate the necessary trait implementations.
+The macro will automatically generate the necessary trait implementations for `weavetui_core::Component` and `weavetui_core::ComponentAccessor`.

 A practical example of its usage can be found in the `counter_app.rs` example within the main `weavetui` repository.

 ### Basic Component